Art

 Progression

-Progression in Art will be assessed through learning walks, listening to children’s responses and contributions to discussions (pupil voice) and evaluating their own work.
+Progression in Art is assessed through learning walks, listening to children’s responses and contributions to discussions (pupil voice) and evaluating their own work.

-Progress of art work should be recorded within each child’s individual sketchbook.
-Teachers should provide verbal feedback during lessons to support the children’s development of the skills.
+Progress of art work is recorded within each child’s individual sketchbook.
+Teachers provide verbal feedback during lessons to support the children’s development of the skills.

 Impact